Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 How Does an Arizona Resale Certificate Work?

-When retailers purchase products to resell, they often don’t pay state sales tax to the supplier on the purchase of those items.
+When retailers purchase products to resell, they often don’t pay state sales tax to the supplier on purchasing those items.
 Taxes will still be paid, but instead of the retailer paying the state sales tax, the retailer charges sales tax to their customer on the final value of the merchandise.

 For instance, consider a bookstore in Phoenix, Arizona.
 When the bookstore purchases books from publishers or distributors for resale, it can avoid paying sales tax on these transactions by presenting its resale certificate.
-So, when a customer comes into the bookstore and buys a book, the bookstore adds Arizona’s TPT tax to the price of the book.
-The bookstore then keeps track of all the TPT tax it has collected over a given period, often monthly (but can be quarterly or annually, depending on their tax liability), and at the end of this period, the bookstore totals up all the tax it has collected and sends it to the Arizona Department of Revenue.
+So, when a customer comes into the bookstore and buys a book, the bookstore adds Arizona’s TPT tax to the book’s price.
+The bookstore then keeps track of all the TPT tax collected over a given period, often monthly (but can be quarterly or annually, depending on their tax liability).
+At the end of this period, the bookstore totals all the tax it has collected and sends it to the Arizona Department of Revenue.

-Be aware that the sales tax exemption is only intended to be used for inventory that will be resold and not intended for the tax-free purchase of items used in normal business operations, such as paper, pens, etc.
+Be aware that the sales tax exemption is only intended for inventory that will be resold and not for the tax-free purchase of items used in normal business operations, such as paper, pens, etc.

 Steps To Fill Out the Arizona Resale Certificate (Form 5000A)